MEETING CHANGE TO VIRTUAL: The Microbiome: From Mother to Child

-joint with Harnessing the Microbiome for Disease Prevention and Therapy
+joint with MEETING CHANGE TO VIRTUAL: Harnessing the Microbiome for Disease Prevention and Therapy

 Scientific Organizers: Jacques Ravel, David M. Aronoff, Grace M. Aldrovandi and Maria Carmen Collado